shenlebantongying/Comment-Print-Test/README.md

 ### Why no cross-platform support?

-Why you mix test codes form 3+ flatform in the first place?  just split them into `test-windows`,`test-linux`.
+Why you mix test codes form 3+ platform in the first place?  just split them into `test-windows`,`test-linux`.

 ### Your script is too simple to be useful!